PDLT-University-of-York/test-split-site/docs/ultra/mark-schema.md

 ![decorative](images/mark-schema-example.png)
 </div>

-If this mark schema is applied to an assessment, a raw score of 55% is displayed as **Good**.
+So if this mark schema is applied to an assessment, a raw score of 55% is displayed as **Good**.

 === "Mark display: staff view"